 My name is Grace Jolliffe and I am a writer.
 I was born in the front bedroom of my home in Toxteth which is in the city centre of Liverpool.

-My Grandmother delivered me, just a few hours after my mother (who didn’t believe babies should be born in hospital) had finished cleaning the upstairs windows.
+My own grandmother delivered me, just a few hours after my mother (who didn’t believe babies should be born in a hospital) had finished cleaning the upstairs windows.

 At that time, the women in Toxteth cleaned their windows every single week and despite being nine months pregnant, the pigeon droppings on the outside of the window were driving my mother mad!

 I went to the local school where I learned that school dinners all taste like chicken-soup mixed with gutter water and cabbage.

 I also learned that teachers could turn into cane-wielding psychopaths on a whim and that swinging too fast around a maypole can skin your knees to the bone.

 Oh… and somehow I also managed to learn how to read and write.

 Besides its clean windows, Toxteth was also noted for its red-brick houses with windowsills painted in the Everton or Liverpool football team’s colours – depending on which foot you kicked with.